hmontero1205/pygrader/README.md

     - `award` is a boolean indicating whether or not the submission passed this test.
     - `comments` is a text field for leaving comments for that item.
 When dumping grades, all comments (empty or not) are prepended with the subitem code. (e.g. (A1.1) test didn't pass).

+Note that we don't store numeric values for subitem grades here.
+By simply storing `true`/`false`, we are able to rescale grades without having to regrade.
+All you'd have to do to rescale an assignment is to update the `hwN/hwN_rubric.json` and then re-dump grades to make sure you have the updated numbers.

 ### deadline.txt
 This is a plain-text file that contains the deadline for the assignment.
 This date is written when running `hw_setup.py` but can also be manually updated later.
 For example:
 ```